 Eggs are brown in France, not white.
 The color of the eggs depends on the genetics of the chicken and in the U.S., it is the “leghorn” breed being used, which gives white eggs.

 Never fear though, the shell color doesn’t change the flavor of the eggs, or their nutritional value.
+You can read about more items from a classic French pantry here.

 2. Milk is kept outside